rawilk/laravel-printing/README.md

 ];
 ```

-- When using CUPS, you can either use a local CUPS server that runs on the **same server as your Laravel installation** (useful for local development) or you can specify an IP address, username, and password for a remote CUPS server.
+- When using CUPS, you can either use a local CUPS server that runs on the **same server as your Laravel installation** (useful for local development), or you can specify an IP address, username, and password for a remote CUPS server.
 The remote CUPS server **must be on the same network** as any printers you are going to print to.

 ## Usage